clarissdev/data-visualization-project-2/proposal.md

 In this project, we aim to demonstrate the principles and behaviors of machine learning algorithms with visualization.
 Our target algorithms in this project include, but not limited to, Multilayer Perceptron (MLP), K-Nearest Neighbors (KNN), Logistic Regression.

 This project presents an exciting opportunity to apply the knowledge acquired in the Data Visualization course to a real-world application.
 In addition to demonstrate accurately and clearly the behavior of each algorithm, ensuring the quality of the visualization itself is also our main goal.
-By leveraging the visualization techniques such as annotation and
+By leveraging the visualization techniques such as annotation and following the POUR principles while developing application, this application is expected to provide great user-experience and usability to all individuals, including those with disabilities.

 By implementing the application with R-shiny, we really hope to bring a great learning experience to user.
-This R package includes essential modules supporting visualization and interactivity, aiming to provides an elegant and powerful web framework for building web applications
+This R package includes essential modules supporting visualization and interactivity, aiming to provides an elegant and powerful web framework for building web applications.

 ## Project Timeline